-West African leaders condemn ‘attempted coup’ in Guinea-Bissau
+Guinea-Bissau’s president says situation ‘under control’ after attempted coup

+“The situation is under control,” wrote President Umaro Sissoco Embaló, who took office in 2020 and who local media outlets reported was in the compound when the attackers arrived.

-The 15-nation Economic Community of West African States, or ECOWAS, asked the soldiers in a statement to “return to their barracks” and keep the president safe, echoing the plea it made to military officers in Burkina Faso only eight days earlier.
+The 15-nation Economic Community of West African States, or ECOWAS, earlier asked the soldiers in a statement to “return to their barracks” and keep the president safe, echoing the plea it made to military officers in Burkina Faso only eight days earlier.

-If the uprising in Guinea-Bissau is successful, West Africa will have endured five coups in 18 months.
+West Africa has endured four coups in 18 months.
 Soldiers across the region are toppling elected leaders at the highest rate in four decades, analysts say.
 The overthrows tend to start with protest movements and a sense the government has failed people — on education, jobs, health care and security.

 In Burkina Faso, where soldiers deposed the president Jan.
 24, thousands have died in a conflict that has only grown since 2015.
 They blamed authorities for failing to equip the army in the battle against fighters linked to the Islamic State and al-Qaeda.